 A few years prior to this liberty stop, Kenya had entered a military partnership deal with the US.
 The treaty made the Kenyan port one of the liberty ports for US ships patrolling the oceans to guard Middle East oil-shipping lines.
-The result was that thousands of sailors would perennially flock into Mombasa.
-As expected, the most lucrative business at the coast was sex.
+The result was that thousands of sailors would perennially flock into Mombasa, creating a steep demand for commercial sex.
 Groups of prostitutes would travel on the overnight train from Nairobi to Mombasa in search of the young, randy sailors.
-The business of debauchery became one of the key economies, perhaps more than it had been during the decades of tourism.
-Among the young women who sought to enjoy the spoils of war was Monica Njeri, a 32-year-old mother of two.
+Among them was Monica Njeri, a 32-year-old mother of two.

 Sundstorm demanded his money back and grabbed her purse.
 Njeri pulled her purse away from him, screaming her head out.
-As they fought, Sundstorm grabbed a beer bottle and?broke it?on Njeri’s head.
-Then repeatedly stabbed her face and neck with the shard of glass in his hand.
+As they fought, Sundstorm grabbed a beer bottle and broke it on Njeri’s head.
+Then he repeatedly stabbed her face and neck with the shard of glass in his hand.
 She bled to death right there on the hotel bed.

 The 19-year-old US sailor was arrested and charged with robbery with violence before 74-year old Judge LGE Harris.
 The government prosecutor was Nicholas Harwood, and Sundstorm’s criminal defence lawyer was Prem Prinja.
 In an abhorring deal that would ignite public outrage, Sundstorm confessed to killing Njeri in a drunken alteraction.
 The judge found him guilty of manslaughter and fined him Shs.
 500 and made him sign a two-year bond of good behaviour.

-Sundstorm was a free man despite openly confessing to killing his escort for that dark August night.
-He quickly left the courtroom and the country.
+Sundstorm was then free man and he quickly left the courtroom and the country.
 US officials claimed they didn’t know his hometown but newspaper records from the time show he was from Coventry, Rhode Island.

 Featured Image Source.